wp-slimstat/wp-slimstat/readme.txt

 * [Update] Removed banner from our partner ManageWP

 = 3.9.8 =
-* [Note] The team who manages the WordPress Plugin Repository notified us that since the [MaxMind GeoLite library](http://dev.maxmind.com/geoip/legacy/geolite/) used by Slimstat to geolocate visitors is released under the Creative Commons BY-SA 3.0 license, it violates the repository guidelines, and cannot be bundled with the plugin.
-We were required to remove the code and alter the plugin so that this functionality becomes optional.
-We apologize for the inconvenience.
-However, the only immediate consequence is that your visitors' country will not be identified; everything else will still work as usual.
-You can download the geolocation DB as a [separate add-on](http://slimstat.getused.to.it/downloads/get-country/) on our store, free of charge.
-Don't forget to enter your license key in the corresponding field under Slimstat > Add-ons, to receive free updates!
 * [New] A few new options under Slimstat > Settings > General tab > WordPress Integration section, allow you to have more control over the information displayed in the Posts admin screen (thank you, Brad).

 = 3.9.7 =